remyxai/VQASynth/README.md

 | **Answer:** 2–3 feet | **Answer:** 10–15 meters | **Answer:** 1 meter |

+## Run a Pipeline on Your Image Dataset

 ### Environment

 Before running the demo scripts, ensure you have the following installed: